 The VEWH sees the meaningful intersection between the aims of the environmental watering program - healthy waterways, healthy communities - and the deep and enduring obligations Traditional Owners have to Country and to Aboriginal people.
-We deeply value
+We deeply value the ongoing contribution that Traditional Owners and Aboriginal knowledge systems are making to planning and managing water for the environment.
+We recognise that this contribution is largely through frameworks and processes that have not been determined by Traditional Owners, and contribution does not imply endorsement of those frameworks and processes.
+More can be done to increase Traditional Owners' power and agency and enable progress towards self-determination within the environmental watering program.

-Adequately recognising and strengthening the rights of Traditional Owners in water management is critical for achieving self-determination and healthy waterways into the future.
+Adequately recognising and strengthening the rights of Traditional Owners in water management is critical for achieving selfdetermination and healthy waterways into the future.
 The VEWH is committed to an active role in supporting and enabling this within its power and capability.